-- You can choose any combination of the supported storage options for each file type provided that you satisfy all requirements listed for the chosen storage options. - You can use Oracle ASM 11g Release 2 (11.2) and later to store Oracle Clusterware files.
-You cannot use prior Oracle ASM releases to do this. - If you do not have a storage option that provides external file redundancy, then you must configure at least three voting disk locations and at least three Oracle Cluster Registry locations to provide redundancy.
+- You can choose any combination of the supported storage options for each file type provided that you satisfy all requirements listed for the chosen storage options. - You can use Oracle ASM 11g Release 2 (11.2) to store Oracle Clusterware files.
+You cannot use Oracle ASM releases prior to 11g release 2 (11.2) to do this. - If you do not have a storage option that provides external file redundancy, then you must configure at least three voting disk locations and at least three Oracle Cluster Registry locations to provide redundancy.

-3.1.7 After You Have Selected Disk Storage Options
+3.1.6 After You Have Selected Disk Storage Options